Few answers in mysterious disappearance of McFarland city manager

-Details remained scarce on the disappearance of McFarland City Manager John Wooner as the case entered its second full day.
+Details remained scarce on the disappearance of McFarland City Manager John Wooner as the case entered its first week.

 He was driving a silver Dodge Durango owned by the city of McFarland with the license plate 1390353.